 This consultation will mainly be of interest to firms providing income drawdown.

 This consultation will also be relevant to stakeholders with an interest in pensions and retirement issues, including:

 Consumers will also be affected by this consultation.

-We welcome views from consumers on all of our proposals.
+This consultation has now closed.
 We will consider your feedback and publish our final rules in July 2019.